Skip to main content

 HIPAA Compliance for Medical Practices

 Independent medical practices carry the broadest ePHI surface in healthcare — lab integrations, e-prescribing, patient portals, and multi-provider scheduling.
-Patient Protect covers every compliance requirement without enterprise pricing.
+Whether you already work with a compliance vendor or are evaluating for the first time, Patient Protect adds a security-first layer that covers every requirement without enterprise pricing.

 Active breach prevention·Starting at $39/mo·No contracts